 The entire game is set in the world of Norrath but, unlike the previous game, it offers a different storyline with a new set of characters.
 It’s a classic game, thanks to its more diverse strategy for classes and races, as well as innovative customization mechanism.

 You can create teams with inexperienced players and let them use a few of your skills.
-With its numerous features, EverQuest 2 is still widely popular among massively multiplayer online gamers around the world.
+With its numerous features, EverQuest 2 is still widely popular among MMO gamers around the world.

 Created by Coptic Studios, this free massively multiplayer online game was first released by Perfect World Entertainment in 2013.